FocusOrb/FocusOrb.github.io/README.md

 The FocusOrb is an application designed to help users overcome phone distraction by acting as an encouraging screensaver.
 It's a straightforward free to use web app hosted on Github Pages.
 Try it out if you think it may help you!
+Hosted at focusorb.github.io